eerohele/exalt/README.md

             schematypens="http://relaxng.org/ns/structure/1.0"?>
 ```

-Exalt will then validate against the schema in the `href` pseudo-attribute.
+Exalt will validate against the schema in the `href` pseudo-attribute.
 It
 uses the XML catalog you've set up to resolve the path in the `href`
 pseudo-attribute and the `schematypens` pseudo-attribute to determine the the
 type of the schema.

-You can naturally use absolute or relative paths, too:
+You can also use absolute or relative paths in the `href` pseudo-attribute:

 ```xml
 <!-- Relax NG -->